 The art of embroidery is easy to pick up and a great creative outlet.
 With just a needle, thread, and embroidery hoop, you can embroider any design you’d like onto your old clothing―a flower on a pair of jeans, the name of your hometown on a hoodie, the silhouette of your cat on an old bucket hat.

-4. DIY Hair Materials: Scrunchies and More!
+4. DIY Hair Materials (Scrunchies and More!)

-5. DIY: Reusable Towels
+5. DIY Reusable Towels

-The kitchen is likely where a large waste of single-use tissues and towels take place.
-Use these reusable towels in place of unsustainable paper ones to clean up spills and wipe things clean.
-If you’re willing to take an extra step, you can easily sew a trim on the raw edges of the cloth―giving the towel a more store-bought appearance!
+The kitchen is where you’re probably most likely to use single-use paper towels.
+Use these reusable towels in place of unsustainable paper options to clean up spills and wipe things clean.
+If you’re willing to take an extra step, you can easily sew a trim on the raw edges of the cloth, giving the towel a more store-bought appearance.

-6. DIY: Reusable Food Wraps
+6. DIY Reusable Food Wraps

 These wraps are relatively easy to make and will save you from using single-use plastic food wraps every time you store your food.
-Over time, using these food wraps will save lots of plastic waste―both reducing your carbon footprint and giving your old clothes a new purpose.
+Over time, using these food wraps will save lots of plastic waste, both reducing your carbon footprint and giving your old clothes a new purpose.